 Dieser Text ist zur Zeit nur auf Englisch verfügbar...

-The Social-Ecological Systems (SES) Analysis Group investigates feedbacks between social and ecological dynamics in tropical coastal and marine areas, including mangroves, coral reefs, upwelling areas and river estuaries.
-We focus on the human-nature relations that surround major sustainability problems associated with tropical CM-SES including ecosystem and resource degradation and overuse, human well-being and poverty and coastal and marine governance and management issues.
+The Social-Ecological Systems (SES) Analysis Work Group investigates feedbacks between social and ecological dynamics in tropical coastal and marine social-ecological systems (CM-SES).
+In contrast to purely terrestrial or marine SES, CM-SES, located in the margin between land and deep ocean are particularly diverse in forms of use and governance.
+We work on human-nature interactions and their governance in mangroves, coral reefs, atolls, upwelling areas and river estuaries.
+In the context of ongoing environmental change, we focus on key coastal sustainability problems including ecosystem and resource degradation and overuse, coastal poverty and on CM-SES governance and management.